 Physicians are responsible for knowing and enacting CPSA standards in their practice.
 These standards are requirements set by the College, with consultation and guidance from physicians, members of the public and other healthcare professionals.

-The CPSA Standards of Practice, along with the CPSA Code of Conduct and the Code of Ethics, outline the minimum standards of professional behaviour and ethical conduct expected of all physicians registered in Alberta.
+The CPSA Standards of Practice, along with the CPSA Code of Conduct and the Code of Ethics & Professionalism, outline the minimum standards of professional behaviour and ethical conduct expected of all physicians registered in Alberta.
 Standards of practice are enforceable under the Health Professions Act and are referenced in complaints resolution and discipline hearings.
 Any proposed new or amended standards are subject to a formal consultation process.

 The Alberta Methadone Maintenance Treatment Standards & Guidelines for Dependence guides physicians in the use of methadone to treat patients diagnosed with an Opioid Dependence Disorder (ODD).

 Rules govern how members participate in the College’s continuing competence assessments.
 The Registrar and the Competence Committee may recommend rules or amendments to the rules to Council.

 Any changes to the rules or amendments by Council must be made available to all regulated members for review 30 days or more before establishing the changes.